 The FAStT EXP100 has two enclosure ID switches that identify the FAStT EXP100 on a fibre-channel loop and that assign physical addresses to the drives.
-The enclosure ID switches are located on the back of the expansion unit, as shown in Figure 21 on page 30.
+The enclosure ID switches are located on the back of the expansion unit, as shown in Figure 21.